juzdepom/advanced-css-sass/README.md

 *📱Instagram Post [Link](https://www.instagram.com/p/BqUd9bwBoN5/)* <br>

 *💭Thoughts on this study session:*
 * studying for this long makes it inefficient.
 I shouldn't have skipped morning training.
-Next time I want to try going to morning training, then going to the library
+Next time I want to try going to morning training, then going to the library.
 * avoid studying at home (except in the early mornings) because 1. will snack from the fridge 2. higher likelihood of falling back asleep on the couch.